vaishvan/pkmn_analyzer/README.md

 ![Image](https://github.com/user-attachments/assets/b4aac7d4-fd2b-4cec-b788-c1baaaf5e022)

 ## Known issues
-- The banner image does not align properly once the analysis is complete - primarily due to the fact that I've used margin attribute in CSS in absolute pixels instead of it being relative. \
 - The colors of each Pokemon Type is not being displayed correctly, but rather all are displayed as white as of now.\
 - Since this is a vanity project, I want it to run side by side with a local LLM, and as such, I'm trying to learn how to integrate it with Ollama